Wolfram18/js-app-sea-battle/README.md

 # Strategy type guessing single player game called "Sea Battle"
 ## Stage: Preparation
-Place your ships manually or by pressing button "Random".
-(rotate ship via mouse wheel)
+Place your ships manually or by pressing button "Random" (rotate ship via mouse wheel).
 ![Preparation](Images/Preparation.png)
 ## Stage: Play
 Try to hit bot's ships by clicking on their field.
 If you missed the turn goes to the opponent.